folio-org/mod-source-record-storage/README.md

 Liquibase scripts are stored in `/resources/liquibase/` directory.
 Scripts files for module and tenant schemas are stored separately in `/resources/liquibase/module/scripts` and `/resources/liquibase/tenant/scripts` respectively.
 \
-To simplify the tracking of schemas changes, the module versioning is displayed in the directories structure:
+To simplify the tracking of schemas changes, the tenant versioning is displayed in the directories structure:
 ```
 /resources/liquibase
-    /module/scripts
+    /tenant/scripts
               /v-1.0.0
-                  /2019-08-14--14-00-create-module-table.xml
+                  /2019-08-14--14-00-create-tenant-table.xml
               /v-2.0.0
                   /2019-09-03--11-00-change-id-column-type.xml
-    /module/scripts
+    /tenant/scripts
               /v-1.0.0
                   /2019-09-06--15-00-create-record-field-table.xml
 ```